peterkaminski/obsidian-settings-manager/README.md

 ## WARNING AND DISCLAIMER

 WARNING: This utility manipulates files in all vaults that Obsidian knows about.
-It is written to only fiddle with the files in .obsidian (and with the `--rm` flag, to delete the `.obsidian` directory and recreate it), and it is intended to be safe to use.
+It is written to only fiddle with the files in .obsidian (and with the `--exact-copy-of` flag, to delete the `.obsidian` directory and recreate it), and it is intended to be safe to use.
 HOWEVER, it is possible that unintentional data loss may occur, and so you should only use this utility if you have backups of all your files, and only if you understand the risks associated with using this utility.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.